gosukiwi/tweenr/README.md

 ## Create build
 To create a build file just use `r.js -o build.js`.
 It depends on jQuery and RequireJS.
 Window users might need to run `r.js.cmd` instead.

+## Performance
+Tweenr is tiny and built on top of `requestAnimationFrame` and defaults to `setTimeout` if not available, so it should work fast.
+If you have performance issues please feel free to open a ticket.